Kunlong1994/lab3/Lab-06.md

 ECDSA key fingerprint is SHA256:Y9S4oMH2H70fz3K/L42Kw39k+zkpyfr0DmGdzBx7SKk.
 Are you sure you want to continue connecting (yes/no)? yes
 ```
+From your terminal, log in to your Pi using the command `ssh pi@$Address` with the password: `raspberry`

 After you say yes, type the password `raspberry` and hit Enter.
 You should see this:

 ```shell